jpjones76/SeisIO.jl/docs/src/tutorial.rst

 ``?SeisChannel`` at the Julia prompt.
 You can edit field values manually, e.g.,
 ::

-  Ch.loc = [-90.0, 0.0, 9300.0, 0.0, 0.0]
+  Ch.loc = [-90.0, 0.0, 2835.0, 0.0, 0.0]
   Ch.name = "South pole"

 or you can set them with keywords at creation:
 ::

-  Ch = SeisChannel(name="MANOWAR JAJAJA")
+  Ch = SeisChannel(name="Templo de San José de La Floresta, Ajijic")

+Note that Strings in field names support full Unicode, so even graffiti can be saved and read back in.
+This is useful for data containing non-English characters.

 SeisData structures are collections of channel data.
 They can be created with the SeisData() command, which can optionally create any number of empty channels at a time, e.g.,

 .. function:: S = SeisData(1)
     :noindex: